viranamb/user-management/README.md

  3 ways to run and test the application viz.

-   1) Running locally using maven and test by running the PlaylistResourceTests integration test class.
+   1) Running locally using maven and test by running the 'PlaylistResourceTests' integration test class.

                Build : mvn clean install -Dspring.profiles.active=non-prod

                Run locally: mvn spring-boot:run -Drun.profiles=non-prod

+   2) Running 'LaunchApplication' class as a Spring boot configuration with profile set as 'non-prod' (configuration image has been uploaded to repo)

-   2) Running locally using maven and test by running Postman scripts (scripts have been uploaded to git repo)
+   3) Running locally using maven and test by running Postman scripts (scripts have been uploaded to repo)

                Build : mvn clean install -Dspring.profiles.active=non-prod